 CureVac's proprietary technology principle is mRNA as a data carrier to instruct the human body to produce proteins capable of fighting a wide range of diseases.
 This innovative mRNA technology instructs the human body to activate its defense mechanism.
 It uses the natural messenger substance mRNA that contains the construction manual needed to produce proteins.
 This messenger substance is programmed with information about one coronavirus protein and injected into the human body.

 The human body recognizes the protein produced by our cells as something unknown and activates its immune cells to produce antibodies and T-cells against it.
 This way, the body copies the natural viral infection and starts the endogenous defense system, says the Company.
 The mRNA is also encapsulated in a protective shell to prevent the mRNA's degradation and improve vaccine effectiveness, says the U.S. CDC.

-CureVac’s RNAoptimizer platform aims to optimize mRNA medicines' properties based on its three core pillars: protein design, mRNA optimization, and mRNA delivery.
-CureVac's technology can also be adapted to avoid immune activation for protein therapy and antibodies, thereby providing potential new therapeutic modalities for patients suffering from a vast range of diseases.
-All the different parts of a CureVac-customized mRNA molecule create a packaged product specially optimized for various indications.
+CureVac's RNAoptimizer platform aims to optimize mRNA medicines' properties based on its three core pillars: protein design, mRNA optimization, and mRNA delivery.
+CureVac's technology can also be adapted to avoid immune activation for protein therapy and antibodies, thereby providing potential new therapeutic modalities for patients suffering from various diseases.
+The different parts of a CureVac-customized mRNA molecule create a packaged product specially optimized for various indications.